belle-chang/v1/src/posts/tigerride.md

 date: "March 2019-present"
 image: "tigerride.jpg"
 tile: "tigerride"
-description: "a site that quantitatively tracks QR code metrics for the rincon chapter of the surfrider organization."
+description: "a student run web-app created to allow students to organize for transportation to and from airports."
 key: "1"
 ---